manhitv/manhitv.github.io/_posts/2022-10-03-blog6-minimalism.markdown

 #### 3.1.
 Find one thing, remove it from your home

-You can research yourself into oblivion, but the best way to get started is to just find one thing you don’t need anymore and let it go.
+You can research yourself into oblivion, but the best way to get started is to just find one thing you don’t need anymore and let it go (by selling or donation).
+Minimizing material desires will help you have more space, money, focus on quality things.

 #### 3.2.
 Stop the influx of new things